timunie/Ava-ApiTests/website/docs/M_Avalonia_Threading_Dispatcher_DisableProcessing.md

 #### Return Value
+<a href="T_Avalonia_Threading_Dispatcher_DispatcherProcessingDisabled">Dispatcher.DispatcherProcessingDisabled</a>

+## Remarks
-<a href="T_Avalonia_Threading_Dispatcher_DispatcherProcessingDisabled">Dispatcher.DispatcherProcessingDisabled</a>This is an advanced method intended to eliminate the chance of unrelated reentrancy.
+This is an advanced method intended to eliminate the chance of unrelated reentrancy.
 The effect of disabling processing is: 1) CLR locks will not pump messages internally.
 2) No one is allowed to push a frame.
 3) No message processing is permitted.

 ## See Also